arcturo/library/coffeescript/chapters/04_idioms.md

     result = (item for item in array when item.name is "test")

-Don't forgot to include the brackets, as otherwise `result` will be the last item in the array.
+Don't forgot to include the parens, as otherwise `result` will be the last item in the array.
 CoffeeScript's comprehensions are so flexible that they allow you to do powerful selections as in the following example:

 <span class="csscript"></span>